 Second, it’s a loving thing to do to help the brother with the speck in his eye.
 Our standing before each other is not our goal.
 It is our sanctification that we are working on.
-Jesus is not here telling us to get off by ourselves and get the logs out of our eyes so that we may come together as speck pickers.
+Jesus is not here telling us to get off by ourselves and get the logs out of our eyes so that we can come together as speck pickers.
 We are to build each other up as a body of believers.
 Paul aptly points this out here:

 And He gave some as apostles, and some as prophets, and some as evangelists, and some as pastors and teachers, for the equipping of the saints for the work of service, to the building up of the body of Christ; until we all attain to the unity of the faith, and of the knowledge of the Son of God, to a mature man, to the measure of the stature which belongs to the fullness of Christ.
 As a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming; but speaking the truth in love, we are to grow up in all aspects into Him who is the head, even Christ, from whom the whole body, being fitted and held together by what every joint supplies, according to the proper working of each individual part, causes the growth of the body for the building up of itself in love.
 (Eph 4:11-16)

 How will the Church ever “build itself up” if it turns a blind eye to every sin because it has bought into Secular Humanism’s prohibition against its own notions about “judging?”
 Secular Humanism is concerned with Man’s standing before Man.
 Christianity is concerned, at least in part, with sanctification.